Malaysia: Education

 The education system of Malaysia features a non-compulsory kindergarten education followed by six years of compulsory primary education and five years of optional secondary education.
 Schools in the primary education system are divided into two categories: national primary schools, which teach in Malay (i.e.:Sekolah Kebangsaan Sungai Binjai, SK Bukit Tiu), and vernacular schools, which teach in Chinese or Tamil (i.e.:SJK(C) Pin Hwa 2, SJK(T) Bandar Mentakab).

 Secondary education (i.e.:SMK Sura, Kajang High School) is conducted for five years.
 In the final year of secondary education, students sit for the Malaysian Certificate of Education examination.
-Since the introduction of the matriculation programme in 1999, students who completed the 12-month programme in matriculation colleges can enroll in local universities.
+Since the introduction of the matriculation programme in 1999, students who completed the 12-month programme in matriculation colleges can enrol in local universities.
 However, in the matriculation system, only 10% of places are open to non-bumiputera students.